LightChen233/DSCP/README.md

 ## 📲 Contact

-Please create Github issues here or email [Qiguang Chen](mailto:charleschen2333@gmail.com) if you have any questions or suggestions.
+Please create Github issues here or email [Libo Qin](mailto:lbqin@csu.edu.cn) or [Qiguang Chen](mailto:charleschen2333@gmail.com) if you have any questions or suggestions.